 Venue: online Zoom meetings

-Please click below link to register for the 1st Zoom session to be held on March 10, 2021:
+Please click below link to register for the session on December 8, 2021:

 For inquiries, please contact us at firstname.lastname@example.org.
 Thank you!